lvl1/courses/react-comments-part2.md

 curl -X POST "http://your-server-ip/sqlaccess" -H "Content-Type: application/json" -d'{"author":"Me","text":"Hello"}'
 ```

 If all went well, you should see a “comment posted” message.
 You can log into MySQL to verify that the comment was actually posted.
+You can also go to http://your-server-ip/sqlaccess in your browser to see the comment.

+It’s time for our actual comments system, React style!
 Your react file should be stored in /usr/share/nginx/html/index.html.
-Because nginx comes with a default index.html, you should first remove it:
+Because NGINX comes with a default index.html, you should first remove it:
 ```
 rm /usr/share/nginx/html/index.html
 ```

+Create a new index.html file.
+This will hold all the React code.
 ```
 vim /usr/share/nginx/html/index.html
 ```
+The following code is explained in detail on [Facebook’s Tutorial](https://facebook.github.io/react/docs/tutorial.html)

+This code accomplishes five main goals:
+- A simple GUI of two text boxes and a submit button is created
+- The comments are updated in real time (every two seconds) from our MySQL server.
+- Comments are posted to our MySQL server whenever the ‘submit’ button is clicked.
+- Comments are shown to the user before they are saved on the server to make it feel “fast”.
+- Markdown formatting support is added so users can write comments with markdown

 ```
 <!DOCTYPE html>
 <html>